apache/apisix-ingress-controller/docs/en/latest/upgrade-guide.md

 In 2.0.0, all data plane configurations must originate from the Ingress Controller.
 Configurations via Admin API or any external methods are no longer supported and will be ignored or may cause errors.

+#### APISIX With Etcd (Admin API) synchronization performance

+In APISIX Ingress Controller 2.0.0, ADC performs scheduled resource synchronization by comparing resources against the admin API response.

+Because the Admin API fills in default values, the submitted content may differ from the returned result.
+This breaks the diff, triggering full updates to data plane resources, causing cache invalidation and significant performance impact.

 ### Ingress Configuration Changes

 #### Configuration Path Changes